 Social media and human resources, a match made in heaven?
 Believe it or not, this dynamic duo is far from an oxymoron.
 Despite the wall that might have been built 10+ years ago when social media was emerging, these casual and engaging communication channels can be a great place for HR to educate, recruit and interact.
 It’s time to break down barriers and embrace social media!

-If you’re wondering how to get started or if you need a little guidance on best practices for HR, take a look at our signature list of ‘dos and don’ts’ to steer your team towards social media success!
+If you’re wondering how to get started or if you need a little guidance on social media best practices for HR, take a look at our signature list of ‘dos and don’ts’ to steer your team towards social success!

 Social Media Dos